‘V TO DO WHAT YOU WANT’ - Volvo V60 Range Independent New Review (Ref:1078/11678)

 Ten Second Review

-Volvo's regeneration continues with this second generation V60 mid-sized estate model.
+The second generation version of Volvo's V60 mid-sized estate model continues to find customers.
 It gets the company's sophisticated SPA chassis, class-leading safety tech and two choices for Plug-in hybrid power.
-If you're looking at German rivals like the Audi A4 Avant, the BMW 3 Series Touring or the Mercedes C-Class Estate, this Swedish alternative might be a refreshingly different option.
+If you're looking at German rivals like the Audi A5 Avant, the BMW 3 Series Touring or the Mercedes C-Class Estate, this Swedish alternative might be a refreshingly different option.

 #